 the Church’s South side was an angry stonemason’s protest of his low pay and gained revenge for his bosses comments of poor workmanship.
 When you visit us be sure to take a look!

 The Blue Bell is situated at the heart of Glinton, north of Peterborough.
 The pub sits back from the road and is opposite the very distinct 12th century St Benedict’s church.

 11.30am to 11.00pm Monday, Tuesday, Wednesday, Thursday.

 11.30am to 8.00pm Sunday.

-12pm to 4.30pm on Sundays - Kitchen closed Sunday evenings
+12pm to 4.30pm on Sundays - Kitchen closed Monday all day and Sunday evenings